Train Access Platforms

 Primarily these custom made train platforms are manufactured from aluminium, as it is a strong, lightweight and versatile material.
 Different profiles and extrusions offer endless configurations, which can be seen by the thousands of designs in our drawing library.

 Aluminium is not the only material we use to manufacture our rail maintenance platforms.
 Fibreglass is widely used where overhead or third line electrification is present.
 Insulated to 100kv per foot it offers personnel protection against potential electrocution.
-Additionally, it is as flexible as aluminium in terms of the designs that we offer.
+Additionally, it can be as flexible as aluminium in terms of the designs that we offer.

 A depot can also be a congested space often being built post-war and having to contend with 21st century trains.
 We offer special mobile rail access solutions, typically on triple wheels that are now seen as an industry standard.
 There are also fixed options too, such as gantries and walkways that offer access over a continuous run.